ASzc/nagoya/README.md

 Run_Once | Ignore start commands if the container has been started previously if true.
 Boolean.
 Working_Dir | Override the image's working directory Callbacks | Execute additional functions on some events.
+See [section](#callbacks) Commands | Arguments for the entrypoint, or (with no entrypoint) an existing container path with arguments.
-See [section](#callbacks) Envs | Assign values to environment variables
+Envs | Assign values to environment variables
 Links | Create a network link, with hostname alias Volumes | Set volumes for the container not specified in the image